cyl19970726/LangLands/README.md

 **Recent years have seen rapid developments in SNARKs, with provers becoming increasingly faster and the cost of verification becoming more affordable zkEVM has transitioned from a concept to reality, and RISC0 has even ushered in an era where any program can be verified.
 We now have various proof systems such as Halo2, Plonky2, Plonky3, EthStark, eStark, Spartan, and others.**

 **These proof systems can generally be divided into front-end and back-end components.
-The front-end primarily consists of constraint systems like Plonkish, AIR, and R1CS.
+The front end primarily consists of constraint systems like Plonkish, AIR, and R1CS.
 The back-end, or Polynomial Commitment Scheme, mainly involves KZG, FRI, and Sumcheck.**

 **For instance, Plonkish combined with KZG constitutes Halo2.
 A crucial factor is the choice of the domain for the Commitment Scheme, with smaller domains often being preferred.**